 Is taro poisonous?

 The skins of the purple yam and cassava plants also contain cyanide compounds if eaten uncooked, so these should not be consumed whole as well.
-These substances in the leaves can however help you lose weight when used as an ingredient in your favorite diet recipes!
+These substances in the leaves can, however, help you lose weight when used as an ingredient in your favorite diet and healthy recipes!

 Is ube poisonous?